-An underlying problem is many businesses remain broad when they describe what they do.
 Brand differentiation narrows your focus on what you do best.
-It gives you a unique position in the market place so the right clients know why to choose your business.
+It gives you a unique position in the marketplace, so the right clients know why they should choose you over your competitors.

-The following process will assist you in discovering qualities that can set your business apart from the competition.
+The following process will assist you in discovering qualities that can set your business apart.

 - Analyze your competitors.